tensorflow/serving/tensorflow_serving/g3doc/serving_inception.md

 ## Part 0: Create a Docker image

-Please refer to [Using TensorFlow Serving via Docker](docker.md) for details of building Tensorflow Serving Docker image.
+Please refer to [Using TensorFlow Serving via Docker](docker.md) for details about building a TensorFlow Serving Docker image.

 ### Run container